Einstein solvmanifolds as submanifolds of symmetric spaces

 \begin{question*} Does every Einstein solvmanifold arise as a submanifold of a symmetric space? \end{question*}

-To approach this question, we reframe it into a question on solvable Lie groups.
-Recall that every symmetric space is a totally geodesic submanifold of the symmetric space $GL(n,\mathbb R)/ O(n,\mathbb R)$, which can be naturally identified with the group of lower triangular matrices $T(n,\mathbb R)$ endowed with its left-invariant Einstein metric.
-This Einstein metric is unique up to scaling.
+To approach this question, we reframe it as a question on solvable Lie groups.
+Recall that every symmetric space is a totally geodesic submanifold of the symmetric space $GL(n,\mathbb R)/ O(n,\mathbb R)$, which can be naturally identified with the group of lower triangular matrices $T(n,\mathbb R)\subset GL(n,\mathbb R)$ endowed with a left-invariant, symmetric metric.
+This symmetric space is a product of a 1-dimensional Euclidean de Rham factor and an irreducible, non-flat factor which is Einstein; the symmetric metric is unique up to scaling on this non-flat factor.
 Even stronger than being a submanifold of a symmetric space, those examples by Tamaru can all be realized as subgroups of the group of lower triangular matrices.
-As every Einstein solvmanifold is isometric to a completely solvable Lie group with left-invariant metric \cite{LauretStandard}, it seems natural to ask the even more delicate question of whether one can achieve an embedding of Einstein solvmanifolds via faithful representations into the lower triangular matrices.
+As every Einstein solvmanifold is isometric to a completely solvable Lie group with left-invariant metric \cite{Lauret:EinsteinSolvmanifoldsAreStandard}, it seems natural to ask the even more delicate question of whether one can achieve an embedding of Einstein solvmanifolds via faithful representations into the lower triangular matrices.

-\begin{defin} Consider the group of lower triangular matrices $T(n,\mathbb R)$ endowed with its left-invariant Einstein metric.
+\begin{defin} Consider the group of lower triangular matrices $T(n,\mathbb R)\subset GL(n,\mathbb R)$ endowed with a fixed choice of left-invariant, symmetric metric.
 Let $S$ be a solvable Lie group with left-invariant metric.
 By an isomorphic, isometric embedding, we mean a faithful representation

 which is an isometric embedding of Riemannian manifolds. \end{defin}